ADHD support after Diagnosis

 Many women recognise ADHD only later in life, often after years of masking, burnout, anxiety, or self-doubt.
 A specialist assessment can help clarify this safely and compassionately.

-Processing Emotions and Shifting Old Understandings
+Processing Emotions and Revisiting the Past

 How Internal Family Systems (IFS) Therapy Supports the Post-Diagnosis Journey